davidjungermann/grpc-example/README.md

 ## Getting Started

-Before running the examples, ensure that you have Go, Node.js, `buf`, and a running MQTT broker installed on your machine.
+Before running the examples, ensure that you have Go, `buf`, and a running MQTT broker installed on your machine, or running remotely.

 For running the Go MQTT publisher: